DarwinF/NetworkObserver/README.md

 ### Version 0.0.10
 * Accounts can be created via the login page (create account link)
 * Logins are real and cookies are stored using valid cookies

-### Version 0.0.9
-* Configuration settings are saved permanently to config.txt
-* Original config settings are created by cloning sample_config.txt to config.txt and then the contents are overwritten

 ***